-- To work with teachers to assess the needs of individual children. - To develop and maintain appropriate contact with the families and carers of students with SEN needs and to keep them informed about the pupil's progress, and to secure positive family support for the pupil. - To contribute to the safeguarding and protection of children and young people from abuse. - To meet regularly with the line manager to discuss key students and other LSA activities, make use of advice and supervision to develop competencies. - To communicate your knowledge and understanding of pupils to other school staff and education, health and social care professionals, so that informed decision making can take place on intervention and provision. - To keep other professionals accurately informed of progress or concerns they may have about the pupils they work with.
+- To liaise closely with the staff in school to ensure they understand and support the strategies being used by the Learning Mentor to develop pupils' skills for engaging in learning and positive behaviours. - To develop and maintain appropriate contact with the families and carers of students who have identified needs and to keep them informed about the pupil's needs and progress, and to secure positive family support for the pupil. - To contribute to the safeguarding and protection of children and young people from abuse. - To communicate your knowledge and understanding of pupils to other school staff and education, health and social care professionals, so that informed decision making can take place on intervention and provision. - To meet regularly with the Lead Learning Mentor to discuss case load of identified pupils and other LM activities, make use of advice and supervision to develop competencies.